Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Experimental Results

 From the CIR data (left), we can observe that the measured CIRs do not show much variation across the considered 15 realizations.
 Furthermore, the peak height for the scaled CIRs is similar for all considered transmission distances $d$ which means that the peak heights of the unscaled CIRs scale approximately as $1/d$.
 Moreover, the CIRs become significantly broader for increasing distance which can be associated with increasing levels of ISI.
 From the fitted initial particle distributions (right), we can observe a similarity for all considered distances which is consistent with our model since the initial distribution is assumed to depend on the injection but not on the transmission distance.
 The initial radial particle distributions exhibit a peak around $\rho=0.75a$ and diminishing mass at $\rho=0$ and $\rho=a$.

 In summary, the derived CIR model can fit measurement data remarkably well despite the underlying simplifying assumptions and is consistent in terms of peak decay over distance and stable in the initial particle distribution for different distances.
 Moreover, the measured individual CIRs are not significantly affected by noise or other distortions, i.e., the randomness of the CIR is limited for the considered operation of the testbed.
 In the following, we investigate how the proposed CIR model generalizes to the data transmission experiments described in Section~\ref{sec:conducted experiments}.
 To this end, we perform CIR estimation on the first $\Ktrain$ symbols and then evaluate the root mean square error (RMSE) for all 400 symbols $\bm{a}$.
 The RMSE is normalized per sample and can be computed as $\mathrm{RMSE}=\sqrt{|\bm{r} -\bm{s}(\bm{a},\scal\cdot\bm{h})|^2/400/\myscal^2}$.
 Thereby, for obtaining $\bm{h}$ both the model-based estimate \eqref{eq:nonlinear estimation} as well as the sample-based estimate \eqref{eq:LS fit CIR} in Section~\ref{sec:channel estimation} are evaluated.

 The corresponding results for distances $d=\SIlist{5;10;20;40}{\centi\meter}$ are shown in Fig.~\ref{fig:rmse}, where the RMSE for the information symbols is shown as a function of the number of training symbols used for CIR estimation.
+The RMSE values are generally in the order of \num{e-1} which is reasonable considering the normalized signal values in Fig.~\ref{fig:fitted model} and a slight model mismatch.
 For increasing distance, we generally have larger errors and the RMSE generally decreases for more training symbols, i.e., the estimates are more accurate if the training is longer but generally worse for more ISI.
 This mismatch could be caused by several physical effects related to the injection or reception and is worthwhile to study in future work.
 The model-based estimate works reasonably well for all considered numbers of training symbols, i.e., the estimate generalizes well even for small numbers of training symbols.
 The sample-based estimate strongly depends on the number of training symbols and improves as the number of training symbols increases.
 Thereby, the model-based estimate outperforms the sample-based estimate for smaller numbers of training symbols while the sample-based estimate can be slightly better for long training.